 - Familial tall stature

 - Sotos syndrome

 The differential diagnoses listed here are not exhaustive.

 Transsphenoidal adenomectomy is the method of choice for treating acromegaly.
 In patients with inoperable tumors or unsuccessful surgery, medication and radiotherapy are indicated to reduce tumor size and limit the effects of GH and IGF-1.

-- Cardiovascular complications (CHF, hypertension, arrhythmia, valvular disease, hypertrophy): the main cause of death
+- Cardiovascular complications: the main cause of death

 - Cerebral aneurysm

 - Psychological impairment (↓ quality of life, anxiety, ↓ self-esteem)

 We list the most important complications.
 The selection is not exhaustive.